Can you explain what baptism means?

 And He said to them, “Go into all the world and preach the gospel to every creature.
 16 He who believes and is baptized will be saved; but he who does not believe will be condemned.
 Mark 16:15-16

 Baptism is the manifest act we proclaim publicly stating basically that ‘we are all in’.
 We come to this not by an emotional whim, or by obligation, but by making a conscious decision with the understanding that there are costs involved that will be painful but nevertheless worth it.
 This decision will no longer allow us to sit upon any fence as some spectator to the faith, but to become a participator.
 It will not accommodate or permit us to keep some hidden area of our lives (of sin) either.
-It is the place where we come to complete surrender to Jesus Christ and willingly and happily forsake our old life and give it up – in fact purpose to die to it for in order for us to obtain the new life, we must under no uncertain terms forsake the old.
+It is the place where we come to complete surrender to Jesus Christ and willingly and happily forsake our old life and give it up – in fact purpose to die to it for in order for us to obtain the new life.

 Upon making this decision we follow through by the act and are immersed completely under water to testify our death to the old life, and come up from the water to signify the new life (birth) we have been given through Christ’s resurrection by His Spirit.